 Charger Tech 360 provides Southwest Tech students opportunities to succeed in achieving their academic goals.
-By giving access to the technology students need, they will have a standard set of tools to complete their program and afford portability and technology required and used in business and industry.
-The following are automatically enrolled in Charger Tech 360:
+By giving access to the technology students need, students will have a standard set of tools to complete their program and afford portability and technology required and used in business and industry.
+Students meeting the following criteria are automatically enrolled in Charger Tech 360 and should follow instructions on how to claim their device before the start of their first semester:

-- Enrolled or accepted to the waitlist of an Eligible Program - Students enrolled in six or more credits - Students enrolled in less than 6 credits per semester can opt in - Liberal Arts students can opt in regardless of enrolled credits - Associate of Arts/Science students can opt in regardless of enrolled credits
+- Enrolled or accepted to the waitlist of an eligible program - Enrolled in six or more credits - Students enrolled in less than 6 credits per semester can opt in